-This command shall be used to display a multimedia message (if class j is supported).
+This command shall be used to display a multimedia message.
 The multimedia message is defined in TS 123 140 [37].

 This command allows the UICC to define the priority of the message.
 Two types of priority are defined:

 - display normal priority multimedia message; - display high priority multimedia message.